DanteLore/dantelore/content/posts/behaviour-driven-spark.md

 ```
 # Coverage Reporting
-There's a <a href="https://github.com/scoverage/sbt-scoverage">great coverage plugin for Scala</a> which can easily be added to the project by adding a single line to <strong>plugins.sbt</strong>:
+There's a <a href="https://github.com/scoverage/sbt-scoverage">great coverage plugin for Scala</a> which can easily be added to the project by adding a single line to **plugins.sbt**:
 ```scala
 logLevel := Level.Warn